vtex-apps/b2b-quotes/docs/README.md

-bBBR📢 Use this project, [contribute](https://github.com/vtex-apps/b2b-quotes) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/vtex-apps/b2b-quotes) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # B2B Quotes & Carts